Winterize Palm Trees: Protect From Frost & Keep’em Alive!

 Before we discuss the palm trees winter care, we need first to understand the bearable temperature levels for a palm tree.
 Most palm species are sensitive to cold.
 However, some varieties can briefly withstand temperatures below ten to fifteen degrees Fahrenheit.

 On the contrary, most palm trees cannot handle a temperature drop below forty-five degrees Fahrenheit.
+Some palm varieties for cold weather are listed here though.

 Several factors determine the cold tolerance of the palm.
 The kind of care a palm plant is exposed to during the summer months and the growing season has a significant role.